lewisbails/cem/README.md

 |  3 | 0.03237 |    0 |    2.18 |      0 | 0.458 | 6.998 |  45.8 | 6.0622 |     3 |   222 |      18.7 | 394.63 |    2.94 |   33.4 |
 |  4 | 0.06905 |    0 |    2.18 |      0 | 0.458 | 7.147 |  54.2 | 6.0622 |     3 |   222 |      18.7 | 396.9  |    5.33 |   36.2 |

-### Automatic Coarsening
+### Baseline Coarsening

-First we coarsen the data in an automatic fashion to get a baseline imbalance.
+First we coarsen the data in an automatic fashion and calculate a baseline imbalance we wish to improve upon.
 Be sure to drop the column containing your outcome variable prior to coarsening/matching. `coarsen` optionally takes a list of columns you'd like to auto-coarsen, ignoring the rest.

 ```python
 # coarsen predictor variables